exastro-suite/exastro-it-automation-docs-dev/docs/en/2.5/_sources/manuals/oase/oase.rst.txt

    * - Object ID
      - Automatically given by the system and cannot be edited.
    * - Event collection settings ID
-     - [Source data] Agent
+     - [Source data] OASE management/Event collection/Event collection settings ID
    * - Event collection time
-     - The time/date of when the Agent fetched the Event.
+     - The date/time of when the Agent fetched the Event.
    * - Event valid time
      - The time period in which the event is valid.
    * - Event status